Elma Global - second passport and second cititzenship

 Question: I had a question about naturalization as a Spanish citizen.
 I will be marrying a European citizen and we intend on settling in Barcelona (I am currently living and working in London).
 I currently have both Filipino and American passports.
 I had several questions I was hoping you could help me with?
 First, I was wondering if I should apply for the Family Reunification Visa on my Filipino or American passport.
 And also, I was wondering about whether or not I would be able to naturalize as a Spanish citizen with as a Filipino after two years?
 There is one thing I am worried about however; I am only a Filipino citizen since 2005.
 Prior to 2001, the Philippines revoked the citizenship of natural-born Filipinos who naturalized in other countries.
 My parents naturalized as United States citizens prior to my birth and thus, I was born with only American citizenship.
 However, in 2001 the Philippines allowed former natural-born Filipino citizens to reclaim their citizenship along with their children.
 So in 2005, I claimed my Filipino citizenship.
 Essentially, my mother was a natural born citizen of the Philippines (as is my Father), and she reclaimed her Filipino citizenship and put me (still a minor at that time) on her application.
 I did not make a separate application on my own for reclamation, or even naturalization.
 With these circumstances, would I still be eligible to naturalize in Spain after two years residence with my fiancée (soon to be wife)?
 Additionally, I have direct Spanish descent so I should be able to apply through the Law of Historical Memory I think, but during the Second World War, the Japanese Army destroyed all the baptismal and marriage certificates recording my family descent from a citizen of Spain.
 I don’t suppose there is much that can be done about that is there?
 I would appreciate any assistance you could offer on these matters.
 Thank you very much and have a good day.

-Answer: We do not assist in acquisition of Spanish citizenship.
-As to your inquiry I do not think that it is possible to get citizenship by descent without appropriate documents.
-You seem to be eligible to apply for Spanish citizenship after two years of legal residence in Spain because you are considered to be “natural born Filipino citizen”.
+Answer: You seem to be eligible to apply for Spanish citizenship after two years of legal residence in Spain because you are considered to be “natural born Filipino citizen”.
 Though I am not sure you can keep American citizenship when Spanish is approved.
 Spain does not have the appropriate treaty with the USA.
 Will you be ready to renounce American passport?

 Question: Thanks so much for your reply.
 So can I just clarify that despite to my circumstances regarding my mother losing her citizenship before I was born and reclaiming it while I was a minor, that I can still be considered a “natural born Filipino” and Filipino by naturalization by Spain?